gligoran/mvcopenid/README.markdown

 * Make all versions available for Razor and Web Froms view engines.

 ## License
-This project is licensed under [Microsoft Public License (Ms-PL)](http://mvcopenid.codeplex.com/license).
-See LICENSE.txt located in the source for more info.
+This project is licensed under [Apache License, Version 2.0](http://opensource.org/licenses/apache2.0.php).
+See the [License tab](http://mvcopenid.codeplex.com) on CodePlex or LICENSE.txt located in the source for more info.

 ## Community
 At Codeplex: [http://mvcopenid.codeplex.com/discussions](http://mvcopenid.codeplex.com/discussions)